SShah276/SShah276/README.md

 ###

-<p align="left">- 🔭  I'm looking to explore all levels of the technology stack through my passion for math and problem-solving<br>- 📚 I'm currently learning focusing on high-level programming; how to utilize NumPy, Pandas, and MatPlotLib libraries in Python.
-I am working on applying data processing + visualization synchronously with machine learning algorithms and TensorFlow tp solve real-world problems<br> </p>
+<p align="left">- 🔭  I'm looking to explore all levels of the technology stack through my passion for math and problem-solving<br>
+  - 📚 I'm currently learning:

+  - How operating systems work with RISCV and C
+  - The math behind todays modern data science models like regression, classification, etc.
+  - How to use python libraries for machine learning applications (TensorFlow)

+  <br> </p>

 ###